DavidAntliff/esp32-ds18b20-example/README.md

 To run this example, connect one or more DS18B20 devices to a single GPIO on the ESP32.
 Use the recommended pull-up resistor of 4.7 KOhms, connected to the 3.3V supply.

-`make menuconfig` can be used to set the 1-Wire GPIO.
+`idf.py menuconfig` can be used to set the 1-Wire GPIO.

 If you have several devices and see occasional CRC errors, consider using a 2.2 kOhm pull-up resistor instead.
 Also consider adding decoupling capacitors between the sensor supply voltage and ground, as close to each sensor as possible.